Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/supervised-ML/00_Regression/Guide00_Supervised-ML_Linear_Regression_end-to-end_workflow.md

 ### Stage 6.
 Transform the Data
 Linear regression needs a numeric, complete, reasonably well-behaved feature matrix.
 This stage gets your data into that shape. **Every technique here is fit on `X_train` and only applied to `X_test`.** A sensible order is: impute → encode → engineer → scale (the target is transformed separately).

-**6.1 Handle missing values.** Most scikit-learn models cannot handle missing values.
+#### 6.1 Handle missing values.**

+Most scikit-learn models cannot handle missing values.
 * *Impute:* fill with the median (numeric, robust to outliers), the mean, or the most frequent value (categorical).
 Compute the fill value from `X_train` only.
 * *Drop* rows or columns, when only a few are affected or a column is mostly empty.
-* *Add a "was missing" indicator* when the missingness itself carries information.
+* *Add a "was missing" indicator* when the "missingness" itself carries information.

-**6.2 Encode categorical features.** Linear regression needs numbers.
+#### 6.2 Encode categorical features.**

+Linear regression needs numbers.
 * *Nominal categories* (no natural order, such as car brand): one-hot encoding creates one 0/1 column per category.
 For plain linear regression, drop one level per category so coefficients stay uniquely interpretable.
 Set the encoder to ignore categories that appear only in the test data.
+This drop-one-level advice is for *plain, unregularized* linear regression; Ridge and Lasso (Stage 9.2) can handle the redundant column, so pipelines built around a regularized model, like Sketch B, often keep every level and let the penalty manage the redundancy.
 * *Ordinal categories* (natural order, such as "poor < fair < good"): map to ordered integers.
 * *Many rare categories:* group rare levels into an "other" bucket first.
 One-hot encoding adds one column per level, which can inflate the feature count and cause overfitting.

-**6.3 Engineer features (polynomials and interactions).** To capture non-linear relationships while keeping a linear model, create new features:
+#### 6.3 Engineer features (polynomials and interactions).**

+To capture non-linear relationships while keeping a linear model, create new features:
 * *Polynomial terms* ($x^2$, $x^3$) let the fitted line curve.
 * *Interaction terms* ($x_1 \cdot x_2$) let one feature's effect depend on another.
 * *Domain-driven features* (ratios, differences, "age of house" from a year column) often help more than any automatic method.

 `PolynomialFeatures` learns nothing from the data, so it cannot leak by itself, but following the fit-on-train habit is the safer default.
 Watch the column count: it grows quickly with degree and with the number of features, which raises the risk of overfitting.
 Stage 9 addresses that risk.

-**6.4 Transform the target.** Linear regression does not require the *target* to be normal.
+#### 6.4 Transform the target.**

+Linear regression does not require the *target* to be normal.
 Normally distributed *residuals* matter mainly for inference (confidence intervals and p-values).
 Still, transforming a strongly skewed target (typical for prices and incomes) often stabilizes the error variance and improves the fit.
-* Check the distribution of `y_train` (histogram, `stats.normaltest`).
+* Check the distribution of `y_train` for skewness (histogram, skewness statistic) — the goal is to spot a long tail, not to test the target itself for normality.
 * If it is skewed, apply a log, square-root, or Box-Cox transformation to `y_train` only.
 * **Crucial:** save the transformation parameters (like the Box-Cox $\lambda$) so you can invert it when you predict.

-**6.5 Scale the features.** Standardize (zero mean, unit variance) or normalize (fixed range) the features.
+#### 6.5 Scale the features.**

+Standardize (zero mean, unit variance) or normalize (fixed range) the features.
 * Plain least-squares predictions do not change with feature scale, but scaling **matters for regularization** (Stage 9: the penalty treats all coefficients equally, so features must be comparable), for gradient-based solvers, and for comparing coefficient sizes.
 * Fit the scaler (e.g., `StandardScaler`) on `X_train`; use it to transform both `X_train` and `X_test`.